coop-deluxe/character-template/README.md

 ![4](https://github.com/coop-deluxe/character-template/assets/140215214/34d83929-fb24-48b1-a0a1-38694be7867e)

 ### Shared Lighter/Darker Colors.
-Does your character have two colors that one is darker than the other but you have no way of setting up recolorability?
+Does your character have two colors that one is darker than the other but you have no more recolorable parts to work with?
 Here's how!

 Make a material with the same exact color as the other.
 Set the 2nd Material to *Decal*.
-Set set up a transparent color of your choice, either white or black.
+Make an image with a transparent color of your choice (either white or black).

 ![Showcase](https://github.com/coop-deluxe/character-template/assets/140215214/9ffec240-c159-4fca-8fdd-608417fe86fa)

 Here's the result!
-They're BOTH in CAP color!
+They BOTH use the CAP color!

 ![image (9)](https://github.com/coop-deluxe/character-template/assets/140215214/2ead971e-edf7-40ea-b422-4900e572a7a9)